 Male family violence is a topic close to Jacqui’s heart having experienced it as a child.
 Her determination to assist NTV succeed in its work of ending family violence by working with men means she is an inspiring speaker, contributes to discussions on what works and is committed to changing how the community prevents, thinks about and responds to this pernicious social issue.

 Jacqui is a GAICD (Graduate of Australian Institute of Company Directors) and the Chair of ACSO’s Housing with Conviction Board.

-Che Bishop, Operations Manager
+Che Bishop, Director of Strategy and Operations

 Che joined NTV in August 2016.
 She leads the Operations Team in delivering the finance, administration, contracts and human resources functions for the organisation.

 Che has worked in the not for profit sector in Australia and the UK for the past 12 years.
 Prior to relocating to Melbourne, she was the COO at the Asylum Seeker’s Centre in Sydney.
 She volunteered and worked for the Centre for five years to deliver practical, personal and legal support to people seeking asylum from over 75 countries.
 In the UK, Che worked for Stop Hate UK managing their 24-hour helpline to support people affected by hate crime.
 Che has also worked and volunteered for Médecins Sans Frontières Australia, Australian Red Cross and Sydney Gay and Lesbian Mardi Gras.

 Che has an MA from the University of Leeds in Modern English Language and World Englishes.
 Majoring in sociolinguistics, this combined research and data analysis with study of language and communication, with particular reference to how English is used by people who speak it as their first or additional language.

 Jackson joins the team in 2018 as the Director of Practice and Learning, and is responsible for leading practice and practice excellence and innovation, workforce development, service leadership and support to staff working with perpetrators of family violence.